The Yahel Foundation

 Beth Avot Leon Recanati – home for the aged

 The Yahel Foundation supports Beth Avot Leon Recanati – home for the aged, which is mostly populated by Ladino speaking elderly of Balkan and Turkish descent, some of which are Holocaust survivors.
-The Beth Avot Leon Recanati has 163 rooms situated in 7 buildings and houses approximately 200 residents, while also operating a nursing department for the disabled.
+The Beth Avot Leon Recanati has 163 rooms situated in 7 buildings and can house approximately 200 residents, while also operating a nursing department for the disabled.
+In 2017 the institution was sold to the Moriah Group.

 The Yahel Foundation assists children at-risk who are not enrolled in educational facilities and/or suffer from abuse.
 The Yahel Foundation supports the Ziv Neurim Foundation, which empowers children and youth through seamanship lessons, as well as Elem's "Beit Amiti", a care-center for girls who suffered sexual abuse.